{{ propApi.searchIcon }}

 2. Mandates one or more jurisdictions to unjustifiably increase regulatory stringency in those jurisdictions.

-5. Where harmonisation is proposed, it should be established through an agreement of the Council of Australia Government’s (COAG) and provide for all parties to make a contribution (financial or similar) to the delivery of the agreed outcome.
+5. Where national harmonisation is proposed, it should be established through an agreement of Commonwealth, State and Territory governments and provide for all parties to make a contribution (financial or similar) to the delivery of the agreed outcome.

 Background